RhysFernandes/Beast-Mania/README.md

 Endless survival game.
 You only have one life to make it count!

-Sprites taken from
+Sprites taken from:
   Belial
   opengameart.org